-The motivic model category has all nice properties one could imagine: it's a cofibrantly generated, (left and right) proper, cellular, combinatorial, simplicial model category (i.e. it's a module over the symmetric monodial simplicial model category $\sset$), etc., see \cite{MV, Horn}.
+The motivic model category has most of the nice properties one could imagine: it is a cofibrantly generated, (left and right) proper, cellular, combinatorial, simplicial model category (i.e. it is a module over the symmetric monodial simplicial model category $\sset$), etc., see \cite{MV, Horn}.
 In particular, the general nice results of \cite{Hir, Hov} apply here.